Home Heat Pump Guide

 Will hydrogen be cheaper than a heat pump to run?

 Almost certainly not.
 Green hydrogen is inherently more expensive per unit of heat than using the same electricity in a heat pump.
-Even with optimistic future cost reductions for hydrogen production, the physics-based efficiency advantage of heat pumps makes them cheaper to run.
+Even with optimistic future cost reductions, the physics-based efficiency advantage of heat pumps makes them cheaper.

 Is it worth waiting for hydrogen before switching from gas?

-No. Heat pumps are available now, supported by grants, and will save you money from day one.
-Waiting for hydrogen means continuing to pay rising gas bills with no guarantee that hydrogen heating will ever materialise for homes.
-The smart move is to act on the technology that exists today.
+No. Heat pumps are available now, supported by grants, and save money from day one.
+Waiting means continuing to pay rising gas bills with no guarantee that hydrogen heating will materialise for homes.